ketheleenbazan/cybersafe-hub/README.md

 - Responsive and mobile-friendly layout.
 - High-contrast colors and readable fonts for accessibility.
 - Footer remains at the bottom of every page.
+- Keyboard navigation for all features.

 ---

 ## Project Goals

-- Empower everyday users to recognize and avoid common cyber threats.
+  - Equip the users with knowledge and skills to identify and evade basic cyber threats.
-- Make cybersecurity education approachable, practical, and fun.
+  - Present cybersecurity concepts in concise and captivating ways.
-- Provide a resource suitable for schools, libraries, community centers, and home use.
+- offer and grant access to the resource with no restrictions to:
+    - Educational institutions
+    - Public or community libraries
+    - Community resource centers
+    - Parents and families.
+    - Foster stronger hygiene practices for users.

 ---